 - Permanent scarring

-- Facial disfigurement, fractures and nerve damage, particularly to young children
+- Facial disfigurement, fractures, and nerve damage, particularly in young children

 - Broken or crushed bones